Taiwanese art: Religious art

 Taiwan’s traditional temples are home to unique artwork which represents the height of art for its time.
 Much of the wealth in traditional Taiwanese society went into buying and decorating temples and tombs.
-In particular the doors of buddhist and taoist temples are often exquisitely carved and painted with many in Taiwan depicting Guan Yu.
-These traditional temples have often been damaged by years of smoke of from burning incense and joss paper, as a result they often require costly restoration work.
+In particular the doors of Buddhist and Taoist temples are often exquisitely carved and painted with many in Taiwan depicting Guan Yu.
+These traditional temples have often been damaged by years of smoke from burning incense and joss paper, as a result they often require costly restoration work.
+Religious architecture has also had to adapt to modern materials with concrete often replacing wood for structural components in typhoon prone areas.

 Many of Taiwan’s traditional tombs are carved from stone with generations of artisans from stone crafting villages in Huian County, Fujian traveling to Taiwan to build tombs and temples.
 Chiang Hsin was the most famous of these artisans.
+The esteemed Yeh family of Penghu have been temple architects and carpenters since the 1600s.